LACMIP/emu/docs/_documentation/citing.md

 Example 2: [LACMIP 23192.1](https://www.gbif.org/occurrence/2012634986) represents the 1st specimen lot cataloged from LACMIP locality 23192.
 This specimen lot contains multiple specimens.
 {: .notice--warning}

-**For specimens that have been digitized**, these numbers can be found by querying the LACMIP datasets on GBIF and iDigBio, which currently include all fossil insects and Cretaceous marine invertebrates from California (more coming soon).
+**For specimens that have been digitized**, catalog numbers can be found by querying the LACMIP datasets on GBIF and iDigBio, which currently include all fossil insects and Cretaceous marine invertebrates from California (more coming soon).
 - [LACMIP's GBIF dataset](https://doi.org/10.15468/6nxzen)
 - [LACMIP's iDigBio recordset](https://www.idigbio.org/portal/recordsets/5082e6c8-8f5b-4bf6-a930-e3e6de7bf6fb)

+{% include figure image_path="/assets/images/citing_catalognumber.png" alt="screenshot of a catalog number on GBIF" caption="Screenshot illustrating where to locate LACMIP catalog numbers on GBIF occurrence records." %}

 [See below](https://lacmip.github.io/emu/documentation/citing/#citing-digitized-collections) for more information on how to cite digitized collections.